gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 ### -JustificationMessage
 The justification reason for lowering the classification label, removing a label, or removing protection, if the Azure Information Protection policy requires users to supply this information.

-If setting a label triggers the justification and this reason is not supplied, the label is not applied, even if the *-Force* paramter is set.
+If setting a label triggers the justification and this reason is not supplied, the label is not applied, even if the *-Force* parameter is set.
 In this case, the status returned is "Skipped" with the comment "Justification required".

 ```yaml
 Type: String